-Alongside numerous publications produced for the Govett-Brewster Art Gallery / Len Lye Centre and for other galleries and museums (City Gallery Wellington, Mangere Arts Centre), my academic writing has been published by the Getty Conservation Institute and Canterbury University Press.
-I have written for numerous journals, magazines and newspapers including Art New Zealand, Art News New Zealand, Articulate (AGSA), Life and Leisure and the Taranaki Daily News.
+I have written for numerous journals, magazines and newspapers including AA Traveller, Architecture New Zealand, Art New Zealand, Art News New Zealand, Life and Leisure and the Taranaki Daily News.

-A recent interview (September 2018) with me is hosted at Pantograph Punch.
+An interview (September 2018) with me is hosted at Pantograph Punch.

 You can listen to Kim Hill interview me regarding the work of Len Lye and the launch of the Len Lye Centre via this link to the 25 July 2015 episode of National Radio’s Morning Report.